The lattice of varieties of monoids: Definable varieties and sets of varieties

 It is clear that the set of all semidefinable varieties is countably infinite.
 Since the lattice $\mathbb{MON}$ is uncountably infinite, non-semidefinable monoid varieties exist, but we do not know of any explicit example.

 \begin{problem} Find an example of a non-semidefinable monoid variety. \end{problem}

-This problem is closely connected with Question~\ref{aut exist?}a).
+This problem is closely related to Question~\ref{aut exist?}a).
 Indeed, if Question~\ref{aut exist?}a) is affirmatively answered, and if $\varphi$ is a non-trivial automorphism of the lattice $\mathbb{MON}$ that is different from $\delta$, then any variety $\mathbf V$ such that $\varphi(\mathbf V)\ne\mathbf V$ is non-semidefinable.